skyscrapers/documentation/kubernetes/karpenter.md

 ## Debugging

 Karpenter itself can be debugged by looking at the logs of the containers.
-This can either be done in CloudWatch logs or through the CLI with`kubectl -n kube-system logs -f deployment/karpenter`.
+This can either be done in CloudWatch logs (in the `/aws/eks/<cluster_name>/pods` group) or through the CLI with`kubectl -n kube-system logs -f deployment/karpenter`.

 When nodes act up node debugging can be done with SSM.
 Nodes can be removed by running `kubectl delete node ip-x-x-x-x.eu-west-1.compute.internal`